vdelacue/portfolio/README.md

 ### _Phase One_ Home Page

-![alt text][Basic Structure and plain outline]

-[Portfolio Basic Structure and plain layout]: /assets/images/OrigPortPlain.png "Phase One Home Page of Portfolio"
+[Portfolio Basic Structure and plain layout]: assets/images/OrigPortPlain.png "Phase One Home Page of Portfolio"

 ---